lucasew/cloud-savegame/README.md

 ## FAQ

 > Why Python?

-It doesn't give me headaches, I flow very well, it's pragmatic AF and not slow enough to make me angry.
+It doesn't give me headaches, I flow very well, it's pragmatic and simple AF and not slow enough to make me angry.

 And also, as I did it with only the standard library, it's easier to distribute.